 The fourth Eddic Poem in the Codex Regius, Grimnismol, tells the tail of two brothers and their dealings with Odin:

 King Hrauthung had two sons, one called Agnar, and the other Geirröd.
 When Agnar was ten years old and Geirröd eight, they rowed out in a boat with their fishing gear to catch little fish, and the wind drove them out into the sea.
 In the darkness of the night they were wrecked on a shore.
-Going up from the beach, they found a poor peasant with whom they stayed through the winter.
-The housewife took care of Agnar, and the peasant cared for Geirröd and taught him wisdom.
+Going up from the beach, they found a poor peasant couple, with whom they stayed through the winter.
+The housewife took care of Agnar, and the husband cared for Geirröd and taught him wisdom.

 “Go wherever evil may take you!” he said to Agnar.